Skip to main content

 When a child is injured in a school bus accident, the parent or legal guardian files the claim on the child's behalf.
 Important considerations:

 • Minors cannot settle their own claims.
-Any settlement for a minor must be approved by a judge or the Industrial Commission.
+Any settlement for a minor must be approved by the Industrial Commission (or a judge) to protect the child's interests.

 • The statute of limitations may be extended.
-In some situations, the statute of limitations does not begin running until the child turns 18, but relying on this extension is risky and you should file as soon as practical.
+In some situations, the statute of limitations does not begin running until the child turns 18.
+Relying on this extension is risky -- evidence disappears, memories fade, and the school system may claim prejudice from the delay.
+File as soon as practical after the accident.

 • Documenting injuries is critical.
 Children's injuries can evolve over time, especially concussions and soft tissue injuries.
 Keep thorough medical records and follow up with all recommended treatment.